soerenmartius/vagrant-symfony2-nginx-php54fpm-dev-box/Readme.md

 ### this box is only tested with ubuntu precise 64 bit

-* Install vagrant using the installation instructions in the [Getting Started document](http://vagrantup.com/v1/docs/getting-started/index.html)
+* Install vagrant version 2 using the installation instructions in the [Getting Started document](http://docs.vagrantup.com/v2/getting-started/)
-* Add a Ubuntu Precise box using the [available official boxes](https://github.com/mitchellh/vagrant/wiki/Available-Vagrant-Boxes), for example: ```vagrant box add phpdevbox http://files.vagrantup.com/precise64.box``` (make sure it's named phpdevbox)
+* Add a Ubuntu Precise box using the [available official boxes](https://github.com/mitchellh/vagrant/wiki/Available-Vagrant-Boxes), for example: ```vagrant box add phpdevbox http://files.vagrantup.com/precise64.box```
 * Clone this repository
 * Install submodules with ```git submodule update --init```
 * After running ```vagrant up``` the box is set up using Puppet